KaaiiH/RecycleLevels/README.md

 This was originally a Hackathon project, but my group didn't finish so I decided to work on it outside of the hackathon because i liked the idea.
 I've never used Android Studio before and barely used Java so this project was a daunting but very educational experience.
 We have designed an alpha version of an android app that utilizes a neural network we trained using the Google Cloud services.
 The app  allows the user to snap a photo of any piece of trash that is picked up and it is then classified into one of the 6 categories that the network was trained on.
 Based on the category, a point value and information about the category is displayed to the user.
 In future implementations we want to implement directions to the nearest recycling center.

+## Update
+There is a currently a AI breaking bug, One of the versino of tensorflow I used is deprecated.
+So until I change it and come out with a new release the latest released is fatally bugged :(

 ### Built With

 This section should list any major frameworks/libraries used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.